 An individual register for each member of staff working within the OPCC is required to be completed on a quarterly basis.
 Where possible, acceptance of gifts, gratuities or hospitality must be approved by the Chief Executive.

-Should there be any doubt as to whether a gift, gratuity or hospitality should be recorded; advice should be sought from the Chief Executive or Head of Governance and Transparency.
+Should there be any doubt as to whether a gift, gratuity or hospitality should be recorded; advice should be sought from the Chief Executive.